 How to use a snatch strap

-If you drive off-road, sooner or later you’ll either need recovering or need to recover someone.
-Here’s how to use a snatch strap correctly and safely.
+If you go off-road, you need to know what a snatch strap is, because sooner or later you’ll either need recovering or need to recover someone.

 EVERY TIME I review a four-wheel drive, the first thing I look at is whether it has recovery points as standard, or whether they could be easily fitted.
-But, just having recovery points isn’t enough.
-You have to know how to use them properly, because if you don’t you can risk doing damage to your own and possibly someone else’s vehicle and you also run the risk of injuring yourself.
+But just having recovery points isn’t enough.
+You have to know how to use them properly because if you don’t you can risk doing damage to your own and possibly someone else’s vehicle.

 Here’s a quick guide to attaching straps – snatch straps, winch extension straps or whatever you need – to vehicles with towbars.